stuntrally/stuntrally3/docs/Tasks.md

 If it also checks terrain distance with particle size
 (or maybe even road from bullet) we wouldn't need soft particles (nearly no hard edges).

-I think similar about trails, I don't like the 8 batches for each car
+Same for trails, I don't like the 8 batches for each car
 (what if we someday wanted more than 4, batches would make it impossible).
 Idk but imo 2 would be ok, wouldnt have triangle strips though.
-Probably leave this, for Ogre 2.1.

-7. Particles on fluid surface, water/mud, some ripples
+7. Particles **on fluid** surface, water/mud, some ripples
 (transparent diffuse and normal).
 Bigger and fading with time.
 Not sure how to fit colors, for all presets.

-8. Use upcoming ParticleFX2 from Ogre-Next 3.0 in SR3.
+8. Use ParticleFX2 from Ogre-Next 4.0 in SR3.
 https://github.com/OGRECave/ogre-next/issues/402

-Won't be sorted, so not for dust.
+Won't be sorted, so rather not for dust.
 But additive, alpha_tested (road-wheel stuff)? and weather should be better.